Frequently Asked Questions about WLS Online Courses

-Unlike face to face courses, the students aren’t present together in the same room to hear the instructor’s presentation or the questions and answers offered by other participants as they discuss and seek to understand the focus of the lesson.
+Unlike face-to-face courses, the students aren’t present together in the same room to hear the instructor’s presentation or the questions and answers offered by other participants as they discuss and seek to understand the focus of the lesson.

 In other words, the “classroom” element differs significantly.
-Those elements of what takes place during the face to face class hours are handled in three ways.
+Those elements of what takes place during the face-to-face class hours are handled in three ways.

-- The professor’s lesson introduction and lecture are typically condensed into a brief narrated PowerPoint or some other audio/video presentation (roughly 5-10 minutes in length) that each student can access at any time from the course page on Seminary Online.
+- The professor’s lesson introduction and lecture are typically condensed into a brief narrated PowerPoint or some other audio/video presentation (roughly 5-10 minutes in length) that each student can access at any time from the course page on SemNet.
 Because the introduction/lecture is always available online, it has the added advantage of being able to be watched more than once if there is something a participant wants to review.